Alicia Barmon is a Somatic Psychotherapist and Yoga Therapist in Frederick, MD.

 Trauma is defined as an experience that overwhelms the nervous system.
 Chronic fight/flight/freeze results in symptoms that manifest themselves somatically like physical pain, sleep issues, disease, anxiety and depression.
 Chronic fight/flight/freeze can also manifest as beliefs around worthlessness and helplessness.

-Once completion is integrated, new possibilities emerge inviting new energy for healing and change.
+Once completion is integrated, new possibilities emerge sparking energy for healing and change.

 “The most precious gift we can offer others is our presence.
 When mindfulness embraces those we love, they will bloom like flowers.” -Thich Nhat Hanh